-Ever wonder why you can’t just pull out the seeds from an apple at the store and grow your own tree?
-Well, you can, but the tree will never replicate the apple you removed the seed from!
-Here’s why…
+Have you ever wondered why you can’t just pull out the seeds from an apple at the store to grow a tree and replicate the apple you removed the seed from?
+Let’s discuss why…

 For this reason, seed-grown trees (seedlings) are unreliable to be true-to-name.
 Even when deliberate crosses are made by plant breeders, the results never come out exactly the same.
 Breeders select plants to cross-pollinate that show the most promising characteristics for new varieties.
-It is said that Luther Burbank made 700 deliberate crosses of Orange Quince and Portugal Quince just to produce the selection Van Deman Quince!
+It is said that the late great plant wizard Luther Burbank made 700 deliberate crosses of Orange Quince and Portugal Quince just to produce the Van Deman Quince!

 Then we have grafted fruit trees.
 Grafting involves taking a scion or bud chip from the desired parent tree (say, a true-to-name Honeycrisp™) and literally placing it onto another tree or a chosen rootstock.
 The grafting piece (scion) and the rootstock are calloused (or knitted) together.
 All suckers are removed from the rootstock, and the Honeycrisp™ scion is allowed to grow, thus maintaining its true identity.
 This process is called asexual (apart from sex) reproduction.
 Since only one parent is involved in this process, the grafted tree will be true-to-name.
 And a true-to-name tree bears true-to-name fruit!

 Most rootstocks are grown from cuttings, which makes them also true-to-name.
 The rootstock determines the final, mature size of the tree.
 We can graft a true-to-name apple to different rootstocks and can end up with 5 or 6 different mature tree sizes.
 (This is where dwarf, semi-dwarf and standard sizes come in.)